Command-Line Arguments with Events

 When you use this command on connect event, it will start streaming the local video recording.

-Recording module
+Recording Commands

 record[=silent,true]

 When you use this command on connect event, it will load the recording plugin, start it and ask the remote user if he or she allows recording.
+If silent or true is specified, the session will be recorded without user consent.
+If silent is specified, the user will not be offered to view the recorded session after the session has finished.
+Recording starts even if silent or true are not defined.

 location=<path_on_local_computer>